Java Academy Logo

 Performs One Specific Function

-Each service focuses on a single business capability
+Each service focuses on a single business capability.

 Independent Development & Deployment

-Can be developed, deployed, and scaled independently
+Services can be developed, deployed, and scaled independently.

 Technology Flexibility

-May use different programming languages or frameworks
+Each service can use different programming languages or frameworks.

 Self-Contained

-How Do Microservices Work?
+How Microservices Work

 1